 The program will be taught and facilitated by experienced writers and will include several sessions on understanding the art of creative writing, consulting and coaching during the writing process, and a reading series to showcase and workshop each of the original works.

-The seminar portion will consist of 8-10 sessions and take place between January and June 2023.
+The seminar portion will consist of an orientation in December 2023 and 10 sessions that will take place between January and June 2024.

-The program will be limited to between 6-12 participants, which will be selected via the application process below.
+The program will be limited to 5-6 participants, which will be selected via the application process below.
 There is no cost to apply or participate.
 Each of the chosen participants will be compensated $100 upon the successful completion of the program.